 This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 Classroom Hours (3.00).